jakobringler/blog/content/notes/ML Groom Deformer.md

 The result has to be deterministic / procedural / quasi-static!

 That means you can't have any inertia (think jiggle, overshoot, simulation goodness) and you should always get the same result when you rerun the same inputs.
 Also the inputs should influence the outputs in a smooth way.
-Inputs that are close to each other should generate outputs that are close to each other as well.
-So don't use a noise that generates wildly different results on inputs that are almost identical.
+Additionally, the relationship between inputs and outputs should be smooth; similar inputs should yield closely related results.
+So, let's avoid any noise that might lead to wildly different outcomes for nearly identical inputs.

 In this case I'm using a combination of a quasi-static tet simulation and a de-intersection pass, in which the guides are advected through a velocity field built from the hair and skin.
 #### Create Pose Blend Animation